Hipomenes/hipomenes.github.io/_pages/misticas.md

     </div>
     <div class="fl w-100 w-50-m w-25-l pa3-m pa4-l">
       <p class="f6 lh-copy garamond measure">
-        <strong>Teresa de Cartagena</strong> (Burgos, c.1425–?) was a Spanish writer,
-        mystic and nun who is considered to be the first Spanish female writer and mystic.
-She became deaf between 1453 and 1459.
-        Her experience of deafness influenced her two known works Arboleda de los enfermos (Grove of the Infirm) and Admiraçión operum Dey (Wonder at the Works of God).
-        The latter work represents what many critics consider as the first feminist tract written by a Spanish woman.
+        <strong>Teresa de Cartagena</strong> (Burgos, c.1425– after 1478) was a groundbreaking Spanish writer, mystic, and nun who emerged as the first female Spanish-language writer and mystic in late medieval Castile.
+Born into a prominent converso family (Christians of Jewish lineage) in Burgos, she likely received an exceptional education for a woman of her time, possibly studying at the University of Salamanca as she mentions in her writing.
+Teresa initially entered the Franciscan Monastery of Santa Clara in Burgos around 1440, but later transferred to the Cistercian Abbey of Santa María la Real de Las Huelgas in 1449, possibly due to growing hostility toward conversos.
+It was during this period that Teresa became deaf, an affliction that profoundly shaped her spiritual and intellectual life, leading her to compose two significant works: "Arboleda de los enfermos" (Grove of the Infirm), which explored her spiritual journey through illness and solitude, and "Admiraçión operum Dey" (Wonder at the Works of God), written shortly after as a defense against male critics who doubted a woman could have authored such an eloquent text, boldly arguing for women's intellectual equality and claiming that if God could bestow gifts of intellect on men, He could equally bestow them on women.
       </p>
     </div>
     <div class="fl w-100 w-50-m w-25-l pv3 pa3-m pa4-l">